rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/user-cluster-nodes/_index.md

 {{% /tab %}}
 {{% tab "By Script" %}}
 Rather than cleaning imported cluster nodes using the Rancher UI, you can run a script instead.
+This functionality is available since `v2.1.0`.

 >**Prerequisite:**
 >